 Adding a newborn to your health plan

-One of the most exciting life changes is bringing home a newborn baby.
-Although newborns are automatically covered under their mother’s health plan for the first 61 days, it’s important to add your baby to your QHP within 60 days of birth to make sure they have continuous health coverage.
-If you don’t add your baby, they might be without insurance after the temporary health coverage ends.
+One of the most exciting life changes is bringing home a new baby.
+Newborns are automatically covered under their mother’s health plan for the first 61 days.
+You will need to add your baby to your insurance plan through Access Health CT by the time they are 2 months old.
+If you don’t add your baby, they might not have insurance after the temporary coverage ends.

 How to report a life change

 It’s easy to report a life change.
-You usually have 60 days from the date of your life change to report it and sign up for health coverage.
+You usually have 60 days from the date of your life change to report it and sign up for health insurance.
 You can:

-- Get help in person at a Navigator location or enrollment event.
+- Get help in person at a Navigator location or with a Certified Broker.

 You may need to submit verification documents to AHCT to confirm your life change within 30 days of selecting your health plan.
 For example, if you have a new baby, you may need to send a birth certificate or hospital record.
 If your household income changes, a recent pay stub may be required.